 The general partner of limited partnership in Estonia may be a natural person or a legal entity and a new partner may be adopted only with the consent of all the shareholders.
 A limited partner has no right to manage the company, but, according to the Articles of Association, he may participate and involve in the company's general meetings and in decision-making.

 The limited partnership in Estonia operates under the shareholders' agreement (articles of association), which does not need to be concluded in front of a notary, but a notarized copy is required in the incorporation procedure when registering the company.
+In case you want to open a company in Estonia as a limited partnership, our team of incorporation agents can assist you.

 As mentioned before, the shareholders of a limited partnership in Estonia must draw up the articles of association, which must be notarized in order to register the company with the Estonian Commercial Register.